Abigail Ratchford Sends Instagram Into Meltdown With Underboob Selfie In See-Through White Lingerie

 She actually replied to the comment and revealed that she has an entire closet just for sexy sleepwear.
 This makes sense when you consider that she makes a living from looking seductive on the Internet.

-But she has made it clear that having a large Instagram following thanks to her sensual photos is just a stepping stone to her larger goals.
+However, she has made it clear that having a large Instagram following thanks to her sensual photos is just a stepping stone toward her longer-term goals.
 In an interview with Maxim earlier this year, she stated that she wants to start a size-inclusive lingerie line.
 She also launched an app this year which allows fans to get even more of her content beyond Instagram.

-So, she’s already on her way to building an empire and her adoring fans are enjoying every moment of it.
+So, she’s already on her way to building an empire, and her adoring fans are enjoying every moment of it.